 St. Joseph is a patron saint revered in Hoodoo and in the Catholic tradition.
 St. Joseph is foster father of Jesus and husband of the Virgin Mary.
 Christian stories depict St. Joseph as a model father, loving and supporting husband, hard worker, and stresses his acts of patience, perseverance, and persistence as admirable qualities.
 With these exceptional qualities, he is a much loved and honored patron saint for many believers and hoodoo workers.
 His image is set up on altars adorned with cakes, beans, water, lilies, and yellow candles.
+His color associations are green, yellow, white, and brown.
 Although St. Joseph is a simple hard working man, he doesn’t require much in offerings, so he could do well with yellow candle, water, and a lily.
 Prayers to St. Joseph vary depending on intentions.
 As part of the Holy Family the following prayer is ideal when needing to bring in peace,patience, love, and devotion in your home:

 O God, Heavenly Father, it was part of Thine eternal decree that Thine only-begotten Son, Jesus Christ, the Savior of the human race, should form a holy family with Mary, His blessed mother, and His foster father, Saint Joseph.
 In Nazareth, home life was sanctified, and a perfect example was given to every Christian family.
 Grant, we beseech Thee, that we may fully comprehend and faithfully imitate the virtues of the Holy Family so that we may be united with them one day in their heavenly glory.
 Through the same Christ our Lord.
 Amen.